What's Your WOM/PROM Score?

 The problem is that the flat-part of the hockey stick isn’t truly flat: it’s filled with fits and starts.
 For example, consider this user adoption chart where the bars indicate current metrics and the dots indicate two possible future trends.

-These are the real-world numbers that entreprenuers see.
+These are the real-world numbers that entrepreneurs see.
 The overall trend is clearly up-and-to-the-right, but it’s hardly a smooth line.
 Do we go for it now knowing it might be our only shot at greatness?
 Or do we wait, risking that others will claim our prize?
 How can we be sure this is the real thing and not just another false start?
 It’s a terrifying decision because you can’t know where you are without a frame of reference to the overall curve.

 Oh, but you can.
 The reference point is there–you just need to know how look for it.